4burakfe/SlicerAether/README.md

 ## How To Install

 This extension is not currently on Extension Manager of the 3D Slicer but can be installed manually.

 For installation download this repository and extract the zip folder.

-Then in the 3D Slicer go to Edit->Application Settings->Modules->Additional Module Paths Here click >> button and manually add Aether folder.
+Then in the 3D Slicer go to Edit->Application Settings->Modules->Additional Module Paths

+Here click >> button and manually add Aether folder.

 SlicerAether requires Pytorch to be installed to operate.

 You can install it from extension manager with PyTorchUtils extension.

 If Pytorch Utils is not installed the module will not be shown.

 It is highly recommended to have CUDA capable GPU and if so be sure you have installed CUDA enabled version of Pytorch.

 You can train your own models with scripts provided here: [https://github.com/4burakfe/Claritas ](https://github.com/4burakfe/Claritas/tree/main/Segmentation%20Edition)

-This repository also contains pretrained models to segment liver and its tumors with FDG PET/CT ready for use: https://github.com/4burakfe/SlicerAether/releases/tag/Trained_Models
+This link contains pretrained models to segment liver and its tumors with FDG PET/CT ready for use: https://github.com/4burakfe/SlicerAether/releases/tag/Trained_Models

 You can test this module with the cases in here: https://github.com/4burakfe/SlicerAether/releases/tag/Sample_Cases

 ## Usage